 Most people, especially if you’re new to exercise or don’t train hard at one particular discipline have roughly 50:50 of each type of fibre.
 Not getting an overwhelming score on either test just means you’re normal, but might need to train things up a bit if you want to get better at whatever sport you’ve chosen to do.

-So, if you want to train short-twitch fibres for endurance work run long slow distance and do lighter weights for more repetitions – ideally 12 or more per set of reps.
+So, if you want to train short-twitch fibres for endurance work run long slow distance (some of our running tips might help here) and do lighter weights for more repetitions – ideally 12 or more per set of reps.
 You want to help the fibres build endurance to help you do the same.

 So there you have it, the simple guide to the different types of muscle fibre and how to improve your fast-twitch or slow-twitch response.
 Now, I know you want to go and do those tests now don’t you… before you do though, did you know there’s also a simple home test that can predict how prone you are to shin splints?
 If that sounds interesting then you’ll find our piece on the simple shin-splint test here.